kbilicic/kb-lua-framework/README.md

 This is a my OpenTX LUA framework that enables everyone to create their own lua screens.
 Menu to switch between the screens is automatically updated.
 It's even possible to load ANY script to a desired screen.
 I'll post instructions on how to do this yourself later, but if you are not a coder, I probably can't teach you how to do it, sorry :(

-X9 version - download HERE
+X7 and X9 version - download [HERE!](https://raw.githubusercontent.com/kbilicic/kb-lua-framework/master/DOWNLOADS/KBL.rar)
 ![](https://raw.githubusercontent.com/kbilicic/kb-lua-framework/master/IMAGES/x9d.gif)

-X7 version  - download HERE

 # HOW TO USE IT